Spoonail-Iroiro/gmaginai-l/README.md

-# gmaginai-l - Simple GUI application for managing CoAW mods
+# gmaginai-l - Simple Mod Manager for CoAW

 ## Feature
-- Available for both CoAW Steam version (Windows) and DLSite version
+- Compatible with both CoAW Steam version (Windows) and DLSite version
 - Install mod loader [maginai](https://github.com/Spoonail-Iroiro/maginai) from web
 - Install mods from distribution zip file or from mod's main folder
-- Launch CoAW (with dev console available)
+- Launch CoAW (with the devloper console available)
-- Keep multiple installations of CoAW and their mods in profiles
+- Manage multiple CoAW installations and their respective mods through profiles

-You can use `gmaginai-l` on existing manually-installed `maginai` and the mods without any issues as well.
+You can also use `gmaginai-l` on existing manually-installed `maginai` and the mods without any issues.

 ## Supported Environments
 OS: Windows